Monitor and keyboard controllers

 microcontrollers supporting I2C):

-The code for the ATmega88 was written in C, and the code for the ATmega328 is assembler, significantly modified from Daryl Rictor's original (full credit to Daryl for the original!)
+The code for the serial/keyboard controller is written in C, and the code for the display controller is assembler, significantly modified from Daryl Rictor's original (full credit to Daryl for the original!)

 When using both modules together, ensure the data bus width of the display processor matches the data bus width of the keyboard/serial interface otherwise it will not work.